VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 </details>

 **Bonus Question**: How many profiles can MESA write over the course of a run?
-Why should you
+Why might you want to limit it?

 <details>
 <summary>Show answer</summary>